jordiolivares/scio-sparql/README.md

 original SCollection it will surface through to the end if the query matches it.
 To avoid this it would mean making a `SCollection[Statement].distinct` shuffle at the beginning, which is potentially *very* expensive.

+Currently, there's also no support for `SERVICE` within the SPARQL query as that logic is an entire different can of worms.

 # How it works

 At dataflow building time the program parses the SPARQL query and converts the query into its equivalent algebra